Our All Henrico Reads 2018 Featured Book

 In partnership with Henrico County Public Schools and the Friends of Henrico County Public Library, we are proud to host author Reyna Grande for an informal discussion of her book and writing career.
 This event is free and open to the public, and no tickets or admission fee are required.
 Seating is limited, and available on a first-come, first-served basis.

-Before the evening's program begins, be sure to enter our drawing to win door prizes donated by the Friends of Henrico County Public Library.
+Before the evening's program begins, be sure to enter our door prize drawing to win $100 gift cards to Casa Del Barco Restaurant, Mexico Restaurant, and the Cultural Arts Center at Glen Allen.
 Entrants must be present at the event to win.
+Prizes are donated by the Friends of Henrico County Public Library.

 The author's featured book will be available for sale at the event, as well as other titles.
 She will sign books following the program.